Last Updated: August 18th, 2021

 We may process personal data in relation to claims handling, debt collection and legal processes.
 We may also process data for the detection or prevention of fraud, misuse of our Service and for activities aimed at ensuring the security of our data, systems and networks.

-For communication and marketing (legal ground: legitimate interest)
+For communication and marketing (legal ground: consent or legitimate interest)

 We may process personal data for the purpose of contacting you regarding our Service and for informing you of changes in our Service.
 We may also process personal data to market our Service, for example in the form of sending newsletters.